 Proactive, effective PR and communications by an experienced, trusted and recommended team.

-Bellingham PR & Communications is composed of founder/public relations director Patti Rowlson and content developer/editor Matthew Anderson.
+Bellingham PR & Communications is composed of Patti Rowlson, founder and communications director, and Matthew Anderson, editor and content strategist.
 Collectively, they have experience with PR, copywriting, editing, website tech support, graphic design, email mail marketing, social media management, media relations — all the tools necessary to manage communications for corporations.